safisher/ngs/README.md

-## ngs: Next Generation Sequencing Pipeline
+## PennSCAP-T Pipeline

-ngs is designed to automate the processing of next generation sequencing data.
+PennSCAP-T Pipeline is designed to automate the processing of next generation sequencing data.
 See Wiki for documentation.

 https://github.com/safisher/ngs/wiki